Wild horses targeted for roundup in Utah rangeland clash

 Wild horse preservation groups say any attempt to remove the horses would be a federal crime.

-On Thursday, county workers accompanied by a BLM staffer set up the first in a series of metal corrals designed to trap and hold the horses on private land abutting the federal range until they can be moved to BLM facilities for adoption.
+On Thursday county workers, accompanied by a Bureau of Land Management staffer, set up the first in a series of metal corrals designed to trap and hold the horses on private land abutting the federal range until they can be moved to BLM facilities for adoption.

 "There's been no management of the animals and they keep reproducing," Miller said in an interview.
 "The rangeland just can't sustain it."